Skip to content

 It should be noted that boiling water does not do much in breaking down heavy metals and chemical contaminants; hence, it is uncertain if it destroys all microbial life.

 The best way to purify water is by boiling it for the right time and at the right temperatures.
-However, this always pops up the question of how long do you need to boil water to kill viruses, protozoa, and bacteria which are hazardous to human health.
+However, this always pops up the question of how long you need to boil water to kill viruses, protozoa, and bacteria which are hazardous to human health.

 To understand what amount of time boiled water takes to kill bacteria, it is good to know what the process of boiling water will do to the pathogens.